High Court of Tanzania

 16 May 2013

-A decision by the EWURA Board is appealable to the Fair Competition Tribunal, not subject to High Court prerogative review.
+A decision of the EWURA Board is appealable to the Fair Competition Tribunal, not by prerogative orders in the High Court.

 16 May 2013